 - Obtain a license: Once the residency program is complete, the physician must obtain a license to practice medicine in their state or country.
 Licensure requirements vary by jurisdiction but typically include passing an exam and meeting other eligibility criteria.

-- Optional fellowship: After completing a residency program, some Radiologists choose to pursue additional training through a fellowship program.
+- Optional fellowship: After completing a residency program, some Radiologists pursue additional training through a fellowship program.
 Fellowship programs provide additional specialization in a particular area of Radiology, such as interventional Radiology or nuclear medicine.

 What skills do you need to be a radiologist?
 What radiologist skills for resumes should you have?
 A Radiologist’s resume should highlight their education, training, and professional experience in the field of medical imaging.
-In addition to basic contact information, a Radiologist’s resume should include a summary or objective statement that highlights their skills, experience, and goals.
+In addition to basic contact information, a Radiologist’s resume should include a summary or objective statement highlighting their skills, experience, and goals.

 Therefore, a Radiologist’s resume should include education and training details, professional experience, technical skills, and a clear and concise summary or objective statement.
 A well-organized and visually appealing resume can help a Radiologist stand out in a competitive job market.